 A game that has been downloaded thousands of times on Steam over the last couple of years has finally made its console debut!
-That’s right, Fight’N Rage ($19.99, sebagamedevs) is out now on XBOX One and Switch (PS4 is coming soon)!
+That’s right, Fight’N Rage ($19.99, sebagamedevs) is out now on XBOX One, PS4, and Switch!
 And while I’ve never played the Steam release, I should still be able to let you know if this game is good or not for console.
 So you won’t see any outright comparisons to its older brother, it will just be a review of the merit of the game on consoles.
 So let’s do this!

 ‘Fight’N Rage is a brand new old-school side-scroller beat’em up.
 Inspired by the classics from the “golden age”, and with an art style that mimics the aesthetic from the 90’s arcade gems, this game pays homage to all classic gameplay features that makes this genre one of the best from its time!’